+You have to know the rules before you can break them.
 You’ve probably heard this well-intentioned phrase before.
 It’s as common and overused as “Practice makes perfect” or any of the countless other sayings that we encounter when it comes to learning a musical instrument.

 As students of the music we get bombarded by these catch phrases on a daily basis.
 Teachers show us their personal philosophy for musical improvement, we take away quotes from masterclasses, books and videos, and even our friends give us helpful pointers.